Poussinou/FLOSS-Games-on-Steam/README.md

 Krita is a powerful digital painting application, made for illustrators, game artists, concept artists, animators, comic book artists and everyone who wants to draw and paint. -->

 ### To-Do
-* Add screenshots (help needed)
 * Addons supported/extendable ?
 * Platforms supported ?
 * Cost ?
 * Add license (and specificaitons for assets, most of the time they aren't floss) ?
 * Link to Direct Download ?
-* Host the last executable file or the source code in this repo if not available on Github ?

 I found a lot of references thanks to [this curator](https://store.steampowered.com/curator/9035867-Open-Source-Community/), but I found some others somewhere on the internet, I can't remember where...
+Thanks to contributors that added Games via Issues or Pull Requests.